 Ready or Not

 It’s taken 8 years, but not since The Cabin In The Woods have I seen a satirical horror movie that is both frightening and hilarious all wrapped into one.
-Like Knives Out this is a movie of a great performances playing a cast of one F-ed up family.
-It’s the lead Samara Weaving though that makes this movie such a fun ride.
-She’s funny, she’s badass, and by the end you’ll want her to kill every one of those psycho family members.
+Like Knives Out, this is a movie of great performances playing a cast of one F-ed-up family.
+It’s the lead, Samara Weaving, though, that makes this movie such a fun ride.
+She’s funny, she’s badass, and by the end, you’ll want her to kill every one of those psycho family members.

 Booksmart